Joe McNally (Gaelic footballer)

 Joe McNally (born c.
 1964) is a former Gaelic footballer who played for the St Anne's club and at senior level for the Dublin county team.
 He was awarded an All Star in 1983 for his performances with Dublin.
 He won an All-Ireland Minor medal with Dublin as a goalkeeper in 1982 and a senior medal as a corner forward in 1983.
 He is the only player in the history of Gaelic football to win an All-Ireland Minor medal and Senior medal in successive years.
 The St Anne's man won titles for his club, county, province and country.
-A prolific goalscorer, he contributed 26 goals for Dublin in league and championship.
+A prolific goalscorer, he scored 26 goals for Dublin in league and championship.